patriciaschaffer/patriciaschaffer/python_projects/README.md

 # Visualizing a Small Language Model

+## The "Little Ocean" project

 Ok, people, don't laugh.
 Coding is not my thing.
 Language models, though, are my passion.
 And during interactions with GPT (later fixed by Claude), this Small Language Model was born.

 I'm more into natural language than coding.
-I had started learning Python when I created this GitHub account, in 2017.
+I had tried to start learning Python when I created this GitHub account, in 2017.
 But, even though I wanted to learn it, almost like a personal challenge or a hobby, it... just wasn't interesting enough for me.

 LLMs changed the game.
 One day, I asked ChatGPT to teach me "code with meaning".
 And it worked.
 I've had some fun with Python.
 Instead of meaningless tasks like sorting even and odd numbers, I was showing how to create dialogues and generate poems.